2018 SESSION TOPICS

 Mid-day Program: What Every Family Business and Family Office Need To Know – On the income tax side, the multi-year repeal of the Section 212 investment expense deduction in the 2017 Tax Cut and Jobs Act compel family offices and businesses to take a harder look at protecting their “trade or business” status under Lender.
 On the estate and gift tax side, a long anticipated opinion will shed new light on S-Corp tax affecting and USPAP 9-3 recognition that non-controlling interests get no benefit from non-operating assets.
 And perhaps most importantly, that case teaches us how principled families can best preserve their businesses for generations to come.

-Sponsored by Chamberlain, Hrdlicka, White, Williams & Aughtry and presented by Alan J. Zachariah, John W. Hackney, David D. Aughtry and Stephanie Brun de Pontet
+Sponsored by Chamberlain, Hrdlicka, White, Williams & Aughtry and presented by Allan J. Zachariah, John W. Hackney, David D. Aughtry and Stephanie Brun de Pontet

 MONDAY AFTERNOON, OCTOBER 22, 2018